GoogleChrome/web.dev/src/site/content/en/learn/images/prescriptive/index.md

 While responsive image markup promises to only get easier to work with over time, like any web technology, there are a number of services, technologies, and frameworks to help ease the burden of hand-writing this markup available.
-In the next module, [CMS and Frameworks](cms), we'll look at how to integrate everything we've learned about [Image Formats and Compression](3) and responsive images into a modern development workflow.
+In the next module, we'll look at how to integrate everything we've learned about image formats, compression, and responsive images into a modern development workflow.